stug/tcpy/README.md

 * DNS lookups
 * basic TCP connection active opening and closing

+In progress
+* HTTP (I can send requests, but something is wrong with putting together responses composed of multiple packets

 Next goals
 * Traceroute
 * IPv6

 ## Some interesting things I learned doing this
 * The network interface hardware often does its own TCP checksums and segmentation,